Kajabi/sage-lib/README.md

 When running the `bridge` you *must* have `yarn start` running in this repository in order for your changes to be actively compiled.

-Within your Kajabi Products repository, run the project as you normally would and in tandem also run Kajabi-Products' webpack-dev-server.
-In order for Kajabi-Products to watch changes within your local Sage repo webpack-dev-server needs to be running.
+Within your Kajabi Products repository, run the project as you normally would and in tandem also run Kajabi-Products' `webpack-dev-server`.
+In order for Kajabi Products to watch changes within your local Sage repo `webpack-dev-server` needs to be running.

 ```bash
 $ heroku local